zaproxy/zaproxy/CONTRIBUTING.md

 # Contributing to ZAP
-ZAP is a community project, and we are always delighted to welcome new contributors!
+ZAP by Checkmarx is a community project, and we are always delighted to welcome new contributors!

 There are lots of ways you can contribute for full details see the [Contributing Guide](https://www.zaproxy.org/docs/contribute/).